viniciusov/notebook-security-essentials/README.md

 ## Use at your own risk
 I'm not the owner of any previously mentioned softwares and I'm not responsible for any law infringements.

+## Contact
+If you have any doubt, suggestions or want to contact me, use my email viniciusov@hotmail.com.